oceantechsun/Supervised_Learning/README.md

 Supervised Learning assignment for CS 7641

-In order to run this assignment, simply download all files in the repository to your personal machine.
+In order to run this assignment, visit https://github.com/oceantechsun/Supervised_Learning

+Download all files in the repository to your personal machine.

 Open the terminal and go to the location they were downloaded.